leroyleow/shell-scripting-for-beginners-course/README.md

-# The Linux Basics Course
+# Shell Scripting For Beginner

 These are notes from the [Shell Scripting for Beginners](https://kodekloud.com/courses/shell-scripts-for-beginners/) hosted on KodeKloud.